MaryAwish/simple_shell/README.md

 # hsh - Simple Shell :shell:

-A simple UNIX command interpreter written as part of the low-level programming and algorithm track at ALX.
+A simple UNIX command interpreter written as part of the low-level programming at ALX.

 ## Description :speech_balloon: